cogentcore/core/docs/content/styles.md

 ## Color

-Many style properties involve [[color]]s, which can be specified in several ways as documented on that linked page.
+Many style properties involve [[colors]], which can be specified in several ways as documented on that linked page.

 You can set the content color of [[text]] or an [[icon]]: